 (if paid after 31 July)

 How to register your dogTo register your dog, please fill in a dog registration form.
-You can get a form from Council’s Customer Service Centre at 374 Main Road, Glenorchy, or you can download and print an Application for Dog Registration Form (PDF).
+You can get a form from Council’s Customer Service Centre at 374 Main Road, Glenorchy, or you can complete our Dog Registration Application Form (PDF).

 Please return the form in-person to our Customer Service Centre.
 We will process your application, and give you a dog registration disc which is marked with an individual number linked directly to you.